Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 }{system-eqn-2} for $i = 1, \ldots, n$, where $n$ is the number of interacting populations.
 When the detection function $g(\cdot)$ is chosen to be the top-hat detection function, \eqref{system-eqn-2} is scenario 2 proposed in \cite{Potts2019}.
 Familiar readers may notice that if $n=1$, \eqref{system-eqn-2} is very similar to a Keller-Segel system in the limit as $R \to 0^+$.
-The key difference is the lack of diffusion appearing in the equation for $p^i$: diffusion is, in this setting, has a regularizing effect, and so an absence of diffusion increases the difficulty of analysis (see Section \ref{sec:wellposedness} for further comments on this point).
+The key difference is the lack of diffusion appearing in the equation for $p^i$: diffusion, in this setting, has a regularizing effect, and so an absence of diffusion increases the difficulty of analysis (see Section \ref{sec:wellposedness} for further {discussion}).

-In the model described above, the ``memory" of the foragers is held within the landscape, and so is not exactly memory as we would commonly consider.
-In the following model, the actual cognitive map within the foragers mind is recorded.
+\begin{oppr} In what sense do solutions exist solving the time-dependent problem \eqref{system-eqn-2} subject to periodic boundary conditions and a top-hat detection function in a bounded domain?
+Do solutions remain well defined in the limit as $R \to 0^+$? \end{oppr}

+\begin{oppr} It is clear that spatially constant solutions exist as steady states of problem \eqref{system-eqn-2}.
+In what sense do spatially non-constant solutions exist solving the steady state problem associated to \eqref{system-eqn-2} subject to periodic boundary conditions and a top-hat detection function in a bounded domain?
+Do solutions remain well defined in the limit as $R \to 0^+$? \end{oppr}

+\begin{oppr} What are the qualitative characteristics of the spatially non-constant steady state solutions obtained for problem \eqref{system-eqn-2}, whenever they exist?
+How do these qualitative properties compare to steady state solutions of model \eqref{system-eqn-1}?
+Of particular interest is the following general question: are the dynamics of model \eqref{system-eqn-2} included in the dynamics of model \eqref{system-eqn-1}?
+In other words, are new dynamics observed when the complexity is increased through explicit description of the cognitive map? \end{oppr}

+\begin{oppr} In what sense do solutions exist solving problem \eqref{system-eqn-2} subject to zero-flux, homogeneous Neumann, or homogeneous Dirichlet boundary conditions with a top-hat detection function in a bounded domain? \end{oppr}

+{Different from marks on a landscape,} in the following model the cognitive map {is recorded} within the foragers mind.
 To achieve this, the main idea is to track direct encounters between agents from different populations, the areas at which these occur referred to as \textit{conflict zones}.
 It is assumed that each population remembers an area where a conflict has occurred, and will be more likely to avoid this area in the future.
 Should they return to a location and experience no conflict, the cognitive map is updated accordingly.
 It is also assumed that memory decays at some rate proportional to the time since an event has occurred.
 This can be viewed as a combination of attribute memory and spatial memory, where the conflict is the attribute recorded at some spatial location where the conflict occurs.

 Denote by $k^i(x,t)$ the spatial memory of conflict zones for population $u^i(x,t)$.
 For simplicity, we first consider the case of two interacting populations.
 From our preliminary assumptions, $k^i$ should grow with respect to interactions between $u^1$ and $u^2$, while it should decay proportionally to $u^i$ and linearly some rate $\mu>0$.
 The equation describing the evolution of the spatial cognitive map then takes the form \eq{ \frac{\p k^i}{\p t} &= \rho u^1 u^2 - ( \mu + \b u^i ) k^i . } The quantity $\rho \geq 0$ is the rate at which encounters occur; $\mu\geq 0$ is the rate at which memory decay with time; $\b\geq0$ is the rate at which the conflict zone decays due to agents revisiting the site and experiencing no conflict.